brugr9/UEPluginVolumeCreator/README.md

 * **Medical Imaging Data Import**:
   * **Import Actor**: Medical Medical imaging data is imported from DICOM or MetaImage files and stored as Hounsfield Units encoded Volume Texture.
-  * **Import User Widget and Actor**: To access and change parameters of an Import Actor in runtime, the plugin provides with an Import User Widget Actor.
+  * **Import User Widget and Import UI Actor**: To access and change parameters of an Import Actor in runtime, the plugin provides with an Import User Widget and an Import UI Actor.
 * **Scalar Volume SV**:
   * **SV Actor**: A Scalar Volume Actor holds a reference to the latter and stores also DICOM pixel spacing attribute values.
-  * **SV User Widget and Actor**: To access and change parameters of an SV Actor in runtime, the plugin provides with an SV User Widget Actor.
+  * **SV User Widget and SV UI Actor**: To access and change parameters of an SV Actor in runtime, the plugin provides with an SV User Widget and an SV UI Actor.
 * **Values Of Interest VOI**
   * **VOI Actor**: A Values Of Interest VOI Actor consumes the Volume Texture from a Scalar Volume Actor and applies DICOM Window Attributes 'Center' and 'Width'.
-  * **VOI User Widget and Actor**: To access and change parameters of a VOI Actor in runtime, the plugin provides with a VOI User Widget Actor.
+  * **VOI User Widget and VOI UI Actor**: To access and change parameters of a VOI Actor in runtime, the plugin provides with a VOI User Widget and a VOI UI Actor.
 * **Multiplanar Rendering MPR**
   * **MPR Actor**: The Values Of Interest may be visualized by multiplanar rendering in an MPR Actor.
 The MPR Actor&mdash;as a 3D representation of MPR&mdash;holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane.
-  * **MPR User Widget and Actor**: The MPR Actor produces planar rendering, which is also consumed by the MPR User Widget Actor, a 2D representation of MPR.
-The planes can be moved in the direction of their corresponding axes interactively in real-time.
+  * **MPR User Widget and MPR UI Actor**: The MPR Actor produces planar rendering, which is also consumed by an MPR User Widget and an MPR UI Actor, which are 2D representations of MPR.
+The anatomical planes can be moved in the direction of their corresponding axes interactively in real-time.
 * **Volume Rendering**
   * **Direct Volume Rendering DVR**
     * **DVR Actor**: The Values Of Interest may be visualized by direct volume rendering in a DVR Actor.
 The DVR Actor extent is shown with a bounding box.
 Its dimension derives from the scalar volume pixel spacing.
-    * **DVR User Widget and Actor**: To access and change parameters of a DVR Actor in runtime, the plugin provides with a DVR User Widget Actor.
+    * **DVR User Widget and DVR UI Actor**: To access and change parameters of a DVR Actor in runtime, the plugin provides with a DVR User Widget and a DVR UI Actor.
   * **Region Of Interest ROI**
     * **ROI Actor**: The volume rendering actor geometry can optionally be cropped in real-time using a region of interest ROI Actor.
     * **ROI Handles Actor**: A ROI geometry can optionally be modified with a ROI Handles Actor interactively in real-time.